fire-ant/docker-jenkins-casc/README.md

 # docker-jenkins-casc

-Jenkins in Docker, provide mostly used Plugins and a usefull Config.
+Jenkins in Docker, provide mostly used Plugins and a useful Config.

 ### In Development